-- You must enroll in Original Medicare Parts A and B and pay any premiums. - You must enroll in a Medicare Advantage Plan through a private insurance carrier.
-These plans are not offered by the federal government. - At a minimum, all plans provide the same benefits as those available under Original Medicare. - Most include prescription drug coverage as part of the premium. - Many plans also include one or more benefits you'd otherwise have to purchase separately, such as dental, vision and/or hearing care, wellness programs, gym memberships and a nurseline. - Many plans have an out-of-pocket maximum, which caps your financial liability in a given plan period.
+- You must enroll in Original Medicare Parts A and B and pay any premiums.

+- Enrollment in a Medicare Advantage

+Plan is through private insurance

+carriers.
+These plans are not offered

+by the federal government.

+- At a minimum, all plans provide the same benefits as those available under Original Medicare.

+- Most include prescription drug coverage as part of the premium.

+- Many plans also include one or more benefits you'd otherwise have to purchase separately, such as dental, vision and/or hearing care, wellness programs, gym memberships and a nurseline. - Many plans have an out-of-pocket maximum, which caps your financial liability in a given plan period.
 If your out-of-pocket costs exceed this amount, you pay \$0 for additional eligible services until a new plan period begins. - Most Medicare Advantage Plans are limited to a defined geographic area.